AparnaChatter/autoimmune-disease-analysis/README.md

 pip install -r requirements.txt
 ```

-3. Fetch or place raw data in `data/raw/` (all CDC and Google Trends CSVs were downloaded manually for this project due to the API not working and web scraping being blocked on Google Trends).
+3. Fetch or place raw data in `data/raw/`

+All CDC CSVs were downloaded manually for this project due to the API requiring manual acceptance on a web page, which did not work.
+Google Trends was also blocking web scraping, so those CSVs were downloaded manually as well.

+If you encounter issues where PYTHONPATH is not recognized, remove the `PYTHONPATH=src` prefix and run the scripts directly with `python src/...`.

 To run the included fetchers:

-Note: If you encounter issues where PYTHONPATH is not recognized, remove the `PYTHONPATH=src` prefix and run the scripts directly with `python src/...`.

 ```bash
 # fetch yearly PubMed counts classified by gender